“Records are the lifeblood of singers, and bands—of everything. Those… those are the documents—you see—that people have.”

 About the Author…

-My name is R. Connor Montgomery (sometimes R.C.
-Montgomery, or Connor if we’re on friendly terms), the owner of this website and curator of the Old Time Blues Collection.
+My name is R. Connor Montgomery (sometimes known as R.C.
+Montgomery, or Connor if we’re acquainted).
 The R. stands for Robert, but I go by my middle name to avoid confusion with the movie star.
-I am a writer, an amateur historian, folklorist and song collector, and an in-general enthusiast of times past.
-All of my life—as far back as I can remember—I have been captivated by times long before my own, and so I’ve taken it upon myself to conserve the relics and traditions left behind from those days as best I can.
-Since I was just a little child, I was much more interested in old times than new, and as I moved forward in time, so did I drift backwards.
-Those decades surrounding the two World Wars have always struck me as a particularly fascinating time in history.
+I am the owner of this website and curator of the grandiloquently named Old Time Blues Collection.
+I am a writer, an amateur historian, self-described folklorist and song collector, and an in-general enthusiast of old times.
+As far back in my life as I can remember, I have been captivated by times long before my own, and so I’ve taken it upon myself to conserve the relics and traditions left behind from those days as best I can.
+Since I was just a child, I was much more interested in old times than new, and as I moved forward in time, so did I drift backwards.

 With a passion for writing and a couple thousand old records, I created Old Time Blues to share the music and my ramblings and ruminations thereof, and to spread the good word about these old tunes.
-I just felt selfish keeping all that wonderful music to myself (and it seemed more justifiable to spend all that money if I did more than just stick them on a shelf).
-It is my goal herein to provide accurate, comprehensive, and organized information about the records presented here and the people responsible for making them, to help promote awareness of these often forgotten artists, and hopefully to attract new devotees to the marvelous sounds of yesteryear.
+Every one of those old phonograph records has an interesting story behind it that deserves to be recounted, plus I just felt selfish keeping all that wonderful music to myself (and it seemed more justifiable to spend all that money if I did more than just stick them on a shelf).
+The format is simple: I select a record from my collection, digitally record it, scan the labels, and write as many words about it as I can muster (while keeping it somewhat brief).
+It is my goal within these pages to provide accurate, comprehensive, and concise information about the records presented here and the people responsible for making them, to help promote awareness of their often forgotten artists, and to attract new devotees to the marvelous sounds of yesteryear.
 It is my intention to preach the gospel of the music your great-grandparents used to love.
-In many cases, I spend hours burning that midnight oil, carefully researching long gone artists whose lives and careers have previously been left mostly unexplored—digitally rifling through piles and piles of old census records, birth and death certificates, draft cards and other such records, and scouring through articles in old trade magazines—to bring you the most accurate and thorough information feasible (still, mistakes can happen, so if you see one please let me know).
+I have spent countless hours burning that midnight oil, carefully researching long gone artists whose lives and careers have previously been mostly unexplored—digitally rifling through piles and piles of old census records, birth and death certificates, draft cards and other such documents, and scouring through articles in old trade magazines—to bring you the most accurate and thorough information possible (but I’m not infallible, so mistakes can happen, and if you happen across one please let me know so I can correct it).
+I do all this not only for you, but for my own education, as well.
 Before Old Time Blues, scarcely any information had been published—on the internet or in many cases in print—on the lives of some obscure artists like “Buddy” Baker, Slim Lamar, or Roy Shaffer.

 Why Old Time Blues?